UnseenWizzard/unseenwizzard.github.io/_posts/2021-10-17-blog-automation-dev-to-posting.md

 You're hopefully reading this on dev.to, proving this first part of blog automation has worked.

-If this is actually interesting to anyone I'll continue the series with a writeup on how I use markdown and GitHub actions to also create and publish slide-decks.
+If this is actually interesting to anyone I'll continue the series with a write-up on how I use markdown and GitHub actions to also create and publish slide-decks.

-Else I'll just continue my personal mission of only ever having to write markdown and wasting time on automation quitely and go back to writing about other things.
+Else I'll just continue my personal mission of only ever having to write markdown and wasting time on automation quietly and go back to writing about other things.